-The aim of offering a minor in history is to give students an additional edge in their major fields.
-The skills that a student will acquire from an exposure to history will enable him or her to think critically and comparatively.
+The aim of offering a minor in history is to give you an additional edge in you major fields.
+The skills that you will acquire from an exposure to history will enable you to think critically and comparatively.
 Even in their daily lives, particularly in the Middle East region, every day involves some reference to history.
 Islam, modernity, ethnicity, inter-faith relations, the Arab/Israeli conflict, themes and topics which we are bombarded with on a daily basis, acquire perspective only when seen in a historical context.

 History courses in the minor are also included in the Honors Program.

-Students who complete a Minor in History will:
+When you complete a Minor in History you will:

 - Have a critical grasp of the world around them and profit from a historical depth in analyzing current events.

-- Find themselves prepared for field-related careers in Lebanon and abroad.
+- Find yourselves prepared for field-related careers in Lebanon and abroad.

-- Foster a tolerant attitude in relation to opinions and values that are not necessarily the same as their own.
+- Foster a tolerant attitude in relation to opinions and values that are not necessarily the same as your own.

 - Understand the value of ethnic and social diversity.